bivav/code-cognitio/README.md

 # Code Cognitio

-A powerful semantic search system for code repositories that uses FAISS vector similarity and advanced text processing to enable natural language searching of code and documentation.
+A semantic search system for code repositories.

+## Overview

+Code Cognitio extracts, processes, and indexes code from various programming languages to create a semantic search engine.
+It allows you to find relevant code snippets and documentation by searching for concepts rather than just exact text matches.

 ## Features

-- **FAISS Vector Search**: Efficient similarity search using Facebook AI's FAISS library
-- **Multiple Index Types**: Separate indices for code and documentation
-- **Content Filtering**: Filter search results by content type
-- **Lemmatization**: Improved text processing with both NLTK and spaCy support
+- Extract code structure from multiple languages (Python, JavaScript, TypeScript)
-- **Language Support**: Extracts information from Python code and documentation files (Markdown, RST)
+- Parse documentation files (Markdown, reStructuredText)
-- **Extensible Architecture**: Designed to be easily extended with additional extractors and processors
+- Process text with advanced NLP techniques
+- Build and query semantic search indexes

 ## Installation